Part II

 Here the Dragon enters: awakened agency within the lattice—discernment and fire for clarity, not dominion.

-The Ethical Gravity of Interconnection
+The Gravity of Interconnection

 Here, interconnectedness becomes lived consequence.
 Every small choice alters the field: tone, attention, boundaries, silence.